kwankiu/archlinux-installer/README.md

 ```
 installer
 ```
-3. The script will reboot after creating a user account and updating a root password.
+3. The script will reboot after setting up fstab and installing ethernet dkms driver (if required by kernel).

-To continue the installation, re-run the command,
+To continue the installation, login to root/root again, re-run the command,

-Tips: You can login to your newly created user account, but the installation must be continued with root, this can be done by:
 ```
-sudo sh installer
+installer
 ```

 Tips :